Yvonne Lindsay

 Yvonne Lindsay is a romance novelist from New Zealand.

-Biography

-Lindsay was born in New Zealand to Dutch immigrant parents.
+She was born in New Zealand to Dutch immigrant parents.
 She has released 36 romance novels.

 Awards

 In 1999, her first romance novel won the Romance Writers of Australia Emma Darcy Award.
 Lindsay has been nominated five times for the Romance Writers of Australia RUBY award, and nominated three times for the Romance Writers of New Zealand Koru Award of Excellence.
 In 2004 she won the Romance Writers of New Zealand Clendon Award.
 In 2015 she won the Romance Writers of New Zealand Koru Award of Excellence.